Reckziegel/FromQuandl/README.md

 devtools::install_github("Reckziegel/FromQuandl")
 ```

-Example2
+Examples
 --------

-Suppose you would like to download the Current Account Balance (as % of GDP) for all countries of a specific region or with a similar economic characteristic, like the G7, for example.
-Use the `imf_search()` function to discover the Current Accounts code.
+Suppose you would like to download the Current Account Balance (as % of GDP) for all countries of a specific region or with similar economic characteristics, like the G7.
+Use the `imf_search()` function to discover the Current Account code in `Quandl`.

 ``` r
 library(FromQuandl)